05 Jun How to Find Relevant Hashtags on Instagram

 Whenever possible, use trending hashtags that relate to your industry.
-Bear in mind that, depending on your business, this may never happen.
-In such cases, try using trending hashtags that are less-targeted but still work with your posts.
+Bear in mind that, depending on your business, there may never be any trending hashtags.
+In such cases, try using trending hashtags that are less-targeted towards your industry but still work with your posts.
 This includes hashtags related to holidays, current events, and news topics.

 After all this research, you should have a long list of potential hashtags to use.
 Although you can use up to 30 per post, this is often overkill.

 Find the right amount of hashtags for your posts by checking out what your competitors do — there’s a good chance that around the same number will work for you.
 Again, though, don’t make assumptions.
 Try different amounts on different posts and see if you notice any trends in engagement.
 Whatever you ultimately decide, only ever use hashtags that are relevant to the individual post.

 Once your Instagram strategy is up and running, you need to monitor the performance of your hashtags.
 Discover which hashtags are leading to the greatest discoverability and engagement and then research variations on these.
 This will enable you to continue growing your audience and develop a stronger relationship with followers.